kamialie/education/git/README.md

 	+ [--short], [-s] - short version; ? - new files, A - added to staged area, M - modified files; 1 column - staged area, 2 column - working tree
 - **git add <file>** - adding files to the next commit (new | modified | resolve conflicts)

-.gitirnore - add files or patterns to ignore, [examples](https://github.com/github/gitignore), it is possible to have multiple gitignores in subdirectories, which will only apply to files under that directory
+.gitignore - add files or patterns to ignore, [examples](https://github.com/github/gitignore), it is possible to have multiple gitignores in subdirectories, which will only apply to files under that directory
 - start pattern with slash (/) to avoid recursivity
 	+ /TODO - only ignore TODO file in the current directory, not subdir/TODO
 - end pattern with slash (/) to specify a directory